 The Mimic Method

 A substantial collection of all kinds of different videos featuring native Spanish speakers from around the world (mostly Latin America).
 Not only that all those videos come with subtitles and translation; you can also slow them down, go back and forth phrase by phrase, use the built-in dictionary, and make flashcards of the entries that you find important.
-Check out the sample videos first, and if you like them you can sign up and get full access for a monthly fee.
+Read our full review.

 Lingvist uses big data and AI to create relevant and suitably challenging material for every individual learner.
 The lessons are bite-sized and based on what you’ll use most.
+However they now offer a feature that lets you create a course using the text of your choosing.
 Available on the web, iOS, and Android.
-Lingvist Free lets you learn up to 50 words a day, while Lingvist Unlimited offers unlimited access to language learning challenges, access to 1:1 support, and more for $7.50 to $22.95 / month.
+Lingvist offers a free three-day trial so that you can test it out and see if it’s for you.
+After this however you’ll have to pay between $6.67 and $19.99 a month depending on your subscription length.
 Read our full review of Lingvist.

 Audible is Amazon’s audiobook service and also an excellent resource for learning Spanish.
 There are several resources from popular language learning resources such as Pimsleur, SpanishPod101, several books of short stories, and many more.
 This is in addition to the thousands of regular books narrated in Spanish.
 Best of all, you can get a 30-day free trial which includes two free audiobooks!